libconfuse/libconfuse/README.md

 libConfuse was called libcfg before, but was changed to not confuse with other similar libraries.

-Please report bugs to the GitHub [issue tracker](https://github.com/martinh/libconfuse/issues)
+Please report bugs to the GitHub [issue tracker][2].
+If you want to contribute fixes or new features, see the file [CONTRIBUTING.md][3]

 Examples